 Finally, make sure to stop studying the day before the test.
 Engage in good test-taking practices.
 Do not try to cram the day before.
 For your self-studying to be effective, you need not think about the SAT at all.
 Relax!
 Read a new book or listen to some of your favorite tracks.
-Go out to the mall or hang out with your friends at your local park.
+Continue to practice social distancing to keep yourself healthy and safe.
 Pack up all your pencils, calculator, and admission ticket.
 Have a good night’s sleep—at least 8 to 10 hours.

 On the day of test, wake up early enough to have a large, balanced breakfast.
 Grab your supplies, take a deep breath, and go to your exam center.
 Calm down, you have done your studying!
 Go reap the fruits of your labor!

 To help you with studying, we have created a collection of resources that students have found helpful in recent years.
 Here are our recommended resources for self-studying the SAT.

 Practice Questions and Tests

 We have already stressed how important practice questions and tests are to your self-studying the SAT.
 The following are essential: